willhampshire/election_results/README.md

 Where there is only one candidate running for a party, they are both the most and least voted for candidate in their party.
 Field names are not present on the output CSV files.

-You may also be able to just download the database election_results.db and query that using the SQL flavour of choice.
+You may also be able to just download the database election_results.db and query that using your SQL flavour of choice.